Disclaimer: This site may earn affiliate commissions from your purchases through our links, at no extra cost. Learn more.

 • Expedited processing is $60.
 This is the same whether you are renewing a passport card or a passport book.

 Once you know the correct total, write a check or money order payable to "U.S. DEPARTMENT OF STATE."
-The full name and date of birth of the applicant must be typed or printed on the front of the check.
+The full name and date of birth of the applicant must be typed or printed on the front of all checks or money orders.
 Do not send cash.
+There is currently no way to pay for a mailed passport renewal online with a debit card or credit card.

 5